 What is a modular monolith and why is it the right fit for SaaS MVPs?

-A modular monolith is a single code block with clearly separated, domain-oriented modules.
-It offers the development speed of a classical monolith while enforcing the structural discipline that makes later modularisation into microservices much easier.
+A modular monolith is a single deployable with clearly separated, domain-oriented modules.
+It offers the development speed of a classic monolith while enforcing the structural discipline that makes later modularisation into microservices much easier.

 When does auto-scaling start paying off in SaaS?

-Auto-scaling makes sense once utilisation regularly exceeds 70 percent of CPU capacity.
+As a rough guideline, once utilisation regularly exceeds ~70% of CPU capacity.
 Below that, manual sizing is often more cost-efficient.

 Which tools are recommended for scalable SaaS MVPs in DACH?

-Docker for containerisation, Kubernetes for orchestration, CI/CD with GitHub Actions, Redis for caching, and read replicas for database load — the latter typically reducing database load by 40 to 60 percent.
+Docker for containerisation, Kubernetes for orchestration, CI/CD with GitHub Actions, Redis for caching, and read replicas to offload read traffic (how much they help depends on your read/write ratio).

 How do multi-tenant models differ in the DACH SaaS market?

-There are pool models with a shared database and silo models with a separate instance per customer.
+Pool models share a database (distinguished by tenant ID); silo models give each customer a separate instance.
 The choice depends on the security and compliance requirements of the specific customer segment.

 Read more